makohda/IDRC_first_step_course_2018/README.md

 More detail information of resource bundle https://software.broadinstitute.org/gatk/documentation/article.php?id=11017

 ### Install Annovar
-***You need regist to use Annovar***
+***You need register to use Annovar***
 ***This is very important.
 You have to know this.***

-For database and software developer, their are researchers, same with you.
-Total number of active users are really important issue for appling grants.
-Because, the number of active users is the evidence of it's value.
+For database and software developer, they are researchers, same with you.
+The total number of active users is a really important issue for applying grants.
+Because the number of active users is the evidence of its value.
 To promote their scientific activities, please register.
 ANNOVAR website http://www.openbioinformatics.org/annovar/annovar_download_form.php
 ANNOVAR - Google グループ https://groups.google.com/forum/#!forum/annovar

-***The day of mini course, I will provide annotation files.
-Because of it's huge size.*** So you only download annovar package.
+***The day of mini-course, I will provide annotation files.
+Because of its huge size.*** So you only download annovar package.
-You download annovar.latest.tar.gz from Annovar web site (I'm not sure the file name is correct or not.)
+You download annovar.latest.tar.gz from Annovar website (I'm not sure the file name is correct or not.)
 Please, put annovar.latest.tar.gz into exome_analysis directory, then decompressed it like this.
 `$ tar zxvf annovar.latest.tar.gz`

-tar (manipulate tape archives) command is used for packing many file into single archive.
+tar (manipulate tape archives) command is used for packing many files into the single archive.
 Here, file extension is .tar.gz, so this tar archive is compressed using gzip (.gz means compressed using gzip).
 When you met .tar.gz, you will chant "tar zxvf"!
 If you met other tar archives, like .tar.Z, you will chant "tar xvf".
-If you met other simir file extension, google it.
+When you met other simir file extensions, google it.

-After decompress annovar.latest.tar.gz, you will see annovar directory.
+After decompressing annovar.latest.tar.gz, you will see the annovar directory.
 You will see help message by this command.
 `$ ./annovar/annotate_variation.pl`

 You can know what databases are downloadable from Annovar web site. ***Today, I will distribute annovar resource files***
 Download ANNOVAR - ANNOVAR Documentation http://annovar.openbioinformatics.org/en/latest/user-guide/download/

-***I know you are tired for downloading.
+***I know you are tired of downloading.
 To be honest, I'm too.***
-Most part of molecular work are occupied by pipetting, most part of bioinformatic work are occupied by preparing and data cleaning.
+Most parts of molecular work is occupied by pipetting, most parts of bioinformatic work are occupied by preparing and data cleaning.
 Please calm down :sob:

-Before starting analysis, we have to check your directory and files.
+Before starting the analysis, we have to check your directory and files.
 To avoid bad slippings.
 `$ pwd`
 Are you in the working directory (exome_analysis)?
 If not, change directory by type this command.
 `$ cd ~/exome_analysis`